Dexter (TV series)

-Dexter is an American crime drama television series that aired on Showtime from October 1, 2006, to September 22, 2013.
-Set in Miami, the series centers on Dexter Morgan (Michael C. Hall), a forensic technician specializing in bloodstain pattern analysis for the fictional Miami Metro Police Department, who leads a secret parallel life as a vigilante serial killer, hunting down murderers who have not been adequately punished by the justice system due to corruption or legal technicalities.
+Dexter is an American crime drama television series that initially aired on Showtime from October 1, 2006, to September 22, 2013.
+Set in Miami, the series centers on Dexter Morgan (Michael C. Hall), a forensic technician specializing in bloodstain pattern analysis for the fictional Miami Metro Police Department, who leads a secret parallel life as a vigilante serial killer, hunting down murderers inadequately punished by the justice system due to corruption or legal technicalities.
 The show's first season was derived from the novel Darkly Dreaming Dexter (2004), the first in a series of novels by Jeff Lindsay.
 It was adapted for television by James Manos Jr., who wrote the first episode.
-Subsequent seasons evolved independently of Lindsay's works.

-In February 2008, reruns (edited down to a TV-14 rating) began to air on CBS in the wake of the shortage of original programming ensuing from the 2007–08 Writers Guild of America strike, thus the reruns on CBS ended after one run of the first season.
-The series enjoyed mostly positive reviews throughout its run.
-The first four seasons received universal acclaim, but reception dropped considerably as the series progressed.
-The show has received myriad awards, including two Golden Globes won by Hall and John Lithgow for their roles as Dexter Morgan and Arthur Mitchell, respectively.
-Season four aired its season finale on December 13, 2009, to a record-breaking audience of 2.6million viewers, making it the most-watched original series episode ever on Showtime at that time.
+The series received mostly positive reviews throughout its run.
+The show has received multiple awards, including two Golden Globes won by Hall and John Lithgow for their roles as Dexter Morgan and Arthur Mitchell, respectively.

-In April 2013, Showtime announced that season eight would be the final season of Dexter.
-The season eight premiere was the most watched Dexter episode, with more than 3 million viewers total.
-The original broadcast of the series finale on September 22, 2013, drew 2.8 million viewers, the largest audience in Showtime's history.
+The fourth season aired its season finale on December 13, 2009, to a record-breaking audience of 2.6 million viewers, making it the most-watched original series episode ever on Showtime at that time.
+The eighth season originally served as the final season of Dexter; the season premiere was the most watched Dexter episode, with more than 3 million viewers total, while the series finale drew 2.8 million viewers, the largest audience in Showtime's history.

-In October 2020, it was announced that Dexter would return with a ten-episode limited series titled Dexter: New Blood, with Hall reprising the title role and Clyde Phillips as showrunner, a position he occupied during the original series' first four seasons.
-The first season premiered on November 7, 2021 and concluded on January 9, 2022.
-A continuation of New Blood is in development In January 2023, a prequel series, with the working title Dexter: Origins, was announced as being in development, with Clyde Phillips once again returning as showrunner.
-This series will follow a younger Dexter as he begins his career with the Miami Metro police department.
+Dexter has continued through an expanded franchise with further series.
+Two sequel series, Dexter: New Blood and Dexter: Resurrection, have aired from November 2021 to January 2022, and from July 2025, respectively, with Hall reprising the title role and Clyde Phillips as showrunner.
+A prequel series, Dexter: Original Sin, was released between December 2024 and February 2025, starring Patrick Gibson as Dexter.